 Now Open the Windows Explorer and navigate to the following folder

 Press Ctrl + A to select all files and delete them.

 You might be prompted for administrator permissions. simply click on the “Continue” button to complete the procedure.
 These are no longer needed, once the updates are installed in your PC, so you can safely remove them.

 Advanced Cache Cleanup

 If you want to gain some more space, you can also delete the files inside the “DeliveryOptimization” folder.
 Before you can do that, you need to disable the Windows Delivery Optimization feature.
 To do that, search for “Check for Updates” in the Start menu and open it.

 In the “Update and Security” window, click on the “Advanced Options” link in the Windows Update page.
 Once the Advanced Options window has been opened, click on the “Choose how updates are delivered” link.
 This action will take you to the Delivery Optimization settings window.
 Here, toggle the button to turn off the Windows Delivery Optimization feature.

 Now Open This pc and navigate to C:\Windows\SoftwareDistribution\DeliveryOptimization

 Now, delete all the files if any in the folder to claim some more free space.
-Once you have followed the steps given above, please restart windows update service in services menu.
+Once you have followed the steps given above, please restart the windows update service in the services menu.

 open the command prompt and type net start wuauserv , it will restart the Windows Update service.